yongdd/deep-langevin-fts/README.md

 Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.

 # Notes
-* In `examples` folder, we provide input fields obatained using SCFT, yaml files for input parameters, pretrained weight, and field configurations at equilibrium states for for several known BCP morphologies.
+* In `examples` folder, input fields obatained using SCFT, yaml files for input parameters, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
-* Currently, our best neural network model is `LitAtrousCascadeMish` in `model/model/atr_cas_mish.py`, and it is chosen as default model in `train.py` and `inference.py`.
+* Currently, the best neural network model is `LitAtrousCascadeMish` in `model/model/atr_cas_mish.py`, and it is set as default model in `train.py` and `inference.py`.

 # Citation
 Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, **2022**, in revision